It’s been nearly 2 months since Hurricane Matthew tore up the eastern seaboard of the United States, devastating large portions of the Carolinas.

-- 3 LCMS churches helped by volunteers, etc.
+- Three — LCMS churches helped by volunteers, etc.

-- $49,000 in grants to provide for volunteer coordination and equipment rental/purchase
+- $49,000 — Grants provided for volunteer coordination and equipment rental/purchase

-- $125,000 saved by the volunteers in South Carolina alone when compared to paid crews doing the work.
-Estimates from North Carolina are not available at this time
+- $125,000 — Money saved by the volunteers in South Carolina alone when compared to paid crews doing the work.
+Estimates from North Carolina are not available at this time.

 And these are just the numbers we know about!
-The Southeastern District also committed financial resources during this time and there were undoubtedly additional volunteers who helped out in other Lutheran communities that we don’t know about or that simply weren’t counted for one reason or another.
+The Southeastern District also committed financial resources during this time, and there were undoubtedly additional volunteers who helped in other Lutheran communities that we don’t know about or that simply weren’t counted for one reason or another.